bids-standard/bids-specification/CONTRIBUTING.md

 download"
 or using [this link](https://github.com/bids-standard/bids-specification/archive/master.zip).

+Or you can use the following git command in a terminal: `git clone https://github.com/bids-standard/bids-specification.git`.

 #### 2. In the terminal (command line) navigate to your local version of the specification

 This location will have the same files you see on our [main specification page](https://github.com/bids-standard/bids-specification).
 Note that a file browser window may not show the hidden files (those that start with a period, like `.remarkrc`).

+If you cloned the repository using the git command above, you can then just do: `cd bids-specification`.

 Enter all commands below from the command line prompt located at the root of the local version of the specification.